 Another reason that you need to be grace-filled with your productivity is because life happens.
 A friend calls you and needs you.
 Don’t look at your to-do list and say no. Go.

-You go out to get the mail and end up having a long, deep conversation with the mail carrier or a neighbor. (this happens to me a lot!)
+You can go out to get the mail and end up having a long, deep conversation with the mail carrier or a neighbor (this happens to me a lot!).
 Don’t tap your foot and look at your watch.
-Lean in to that conversation and enjoy having a connection with someone.
+Lean in to that conversation and enjoy having a connection with someone—perhaps it will inspire you.
 Come inside and then re-focus on the things that need to get done.